-In 2015, the South African population reached 54 million people and in the same year approximately 6.1 million people were living with HIV, indicating that 11% of the total population is HIV positive.
+In 2018, the South African population reached 57 million people and in the same year approximately 7.5 million people were living with HIV, indicating that 13% of the total population is HIV positive.
 For women in their reproductive age, approximately one-fifth are HIV positive.
 KwaZulu-Natal, the province where the study was conducted in the region of Durban and Pietermaritzburg, is the second largest province in the country.
-The HIV prevalence in the age group 15-24 years is higher in KwaZulu-Natal (15.3%) than the overall HIV prevalence in the same age group in South

-Africa as a whole (8.5%).
+The HIV prevalence in the age group 15-24 years is higher in KwaZulu-Natal (15.3% in 2015) than the overall HIV prevalence in the same age group in South Africa as a whole (5.5%).
 Most people are infected during unprotected heterosexual intercourse, and this is also the most common mode of transmission among young people.
-The majority of South Africans (79.8%) are affiliated to Christian churches, and young people participate in various activities within these organisations from the early years of Sunday school to the stage of entering marriage.
+The majority of South Africans (43 million) are affiliated to Christian churches, and young people participate in various activities within these organisations from the early years of Sunday school to the stage of entering marriage.